alexanderkotsev/gp-ogc-api-features/tg.md

 </html>
 ```

-As long as the response body supplied in a machine-readable format, such as JSON, sent with HTTP status code 406, is not standardised, it is not possible to build applications, such as the INSPIRE Geoportal, that programmatically can access a list of supported languages and display that information to an end user.
+As long as the response body supplied in a machine-readable format, such as JSON, sent with HTTP status code 406, is not standardised, it is not possible to build applications, such as the [INSPIRE Geoportal](https://inspire-geoportal.ec.europa.eu/), that can programmatically access a list of supported languages and display that information to an end user.
 A workaround for this is the following procedure:
 1. Retrieve a list of languages of interest
     - For a EU-wide application, this could be a list of all EU official languages.
     - For another application, this could be a list of languages chosen by an end user.